-Managing your child’s food allergies can be a tough job on it’s own.
-But explaining them to others–from friends and family to restaurant waiters–can also be difficult.
-Here are some ways to help you explain the food allergies for a child of any age.
+Managing your child’s food allergies can be a tough job on its own.
+But explaining them to others — from friends and family to restaurant servers — can also be difficult.
+Here are some ways to help explain food allergies on behalf of a child of any age.

 Remember to speak up early.
-Ask as many questions as you need about options and how food is prepared.
+Ask as many questions needed to learn about food options and how food is prepared.
 If you can, stop in before your visit to fully explain your situation to the restaurant staff.
-Be be extra diligent with buffets, bakeries and restaurants with prepackaged foods–these are high risk for cross-contamination and exposure.
-If there’s a limited menu, ask about bringing your own food. .
+Be be extra diligent with buffets, bakeries, and restaurants with prepackaged foods — these are high risk for cross-contamination and exposure.
+If there’s a limited menu, ask about bringing your own food.

 Check if there are allergy policies already in place at your child’s school.
 If there aren’t, then work with the school to implement changes.
-Instruct them on how to recognize and manage symptoms, and even host a practice session with epinephrine injectors.
-Keep your child’s safety information in a binder at the school.
-Lastly, provide the best ways to reach you, as well as multiple emergency contacts.
+Instruct staff on how to recognize and manage symptoms, or host a practice session with epinephrine injectors.
+As an added safety measure, keep your child’s safety information in a binder at the school.
+Lastly, provide the best ways to reach you, as well as multiple other emergency contacts.

-When talking to other parents, present the information in an encouraging way .
-But also be mentally prepared that people may not want to help, or may find it hard to understand, so try to stay positive.
-Lastly, have an allergy action plan and 911 script that is simple and easy to remember and teach.
+When talking to other parents, present the information in an encouraging way.
+But be mentally prepared that people may not want to help, or may find it hard to understand, so try to stay positive.
+Lastly, have an allergy action plan and 9-1-1 script that is simple and easy to remember and teach.
 Everyone will know the same steps and you won’t have to worry about who knows what.